 Are We Missing a Program or School?

 Let us know!
 We are a growing website solely focused on physical therapy education.
-If you are a school and could not find your listing, please contact us at matt (at) ptaschools.com!
+If you are a school and could not find your listing, please contact us at lindsay (at) ptaschools.com!